MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 * 67 individuals that were incorrectly identified as not credit worthy (False Negative)
 * 80 individuals were incorrectly identified as credit worthy (False Positive)

+The rows and columns were summed and compared to assess accuracy and precision.
+Both agrregate totals were 19,384  so we can consider the model to be accurate and precise

 <img src="ReadMe Pics/Pic 17.png" width="421" height="287">

 ### Summary